ALCOHOL

 - Avoid drunk texting and drunk dialing.

-- Do not post pictures of you drinking on Facebook - employers, parents and university officials may see these.
+- Do not post pictures or videos of your drinking online - employers, parents and university officials may see these.

-drinks, kegs, and malt beverages, when people say that they've had two drinks, they've really had between 4 and 6.
+Sometimes with mixed drinks, beer from kegs, and malt beverages, people might say that they've had "one drink" because it was in one container, but in reality they might have had two or more.
 Listed below are the number of ounces of each type of alcohol that equal one drink.
-You can use the lines on a Solo cup to approximate these serving sizes.

 Standard Drink Sizes: